 - Vault Guide to Case Interviews (book)

-One final note: if you don’t land a summer internship at your dream firm but do get a consulting offer from another firm, consider taking it.
-Firms will frequently hire full-time MBAs whom they turned down for internships the year prior, especially if they will show up on day one with the consulting toolkit from another firm.
+One final note: if you don’t land your dream firm for your summer internship but do get a consulting offer at another firm, consider taking it.
+Firms will frequently hire full-time MBAs whom they turned down for internships the year prior, especially if they will show up on day one with a consulting toolkit cultivated by another firm.